+The Conference will be held at several venues around the Dom Square (Domplein) in Utrecht.
 The city of Utrecht lies in the center of the Netherlands and is about 45 km south of Amsterdam.

 Utrecht Central railway station is the main domestic railway hub of the country with direct rail services to most of the major Dutch cities.
 There are also some international trains and coaches serving Utrecht.